qlover/fe-base/packages/fe-utils/docs/common/executor/plugins/RetryPlugin.md

 This method recursively attempts to execute the task until it succeeds or the maximum number of retries is reached, applying the configured delay strategy.

-Core Idea: Implement a robust retry mechanism for task execution.
-Main Function: Execute tasks with retries and handle failures.
-Main Purpose: Increase task success rates by retrying on failure.

 **@throws**